7 Takeaways From a Crypto Compliance Review That Could Save Your Project

 • Consider adding an arbitration clause for international users

-Note: U.S.-based crypto startups often choose Delaware or New York; EU-based teams often go with Ireland, Estonia, or Germany.
+Note: U.S.-based crypto startups often choose Delaware or New York; EU-based teams often go with Ireland, Estonia, or Germany—jurisdictions commonly evaluated during a crypto compliance review to ensure regulatory alignment.

 7. Disclaimers and Risk Warnings Build Trust (and Protection)